Ford GT40: Mk V

+Replicas and modernizations

 Several kit cars and replicas inspired by the Ford GT40 have been built.
 They are generally intended for assembly in a home workshop or garage.
 There are two alternatives to the kit car approach, either continuation models (exact and licensed replicas true to the original GT40) or modernizations (replicas with upgraded components, ergonomics & trim for improved usability, drivability, and performance).